 Today, globalization makes us all aware of how closely we are connected to, and often dependent upon, the actions of people who are far distant from us.
 Human migration and economic liberalization have transformed local communities, bringing the seemingly “distant” into close proximity.
 Given these developments, how can we devise ways to share resources and negotiate conflicts— without succumbing to fear, xenophobia, racism, or violence?
 How can we understand the origins and consequences of human differences, be they defined by race, ethnicity, gender, sexuality, religion, or any number of other factors?

 Home to the International Criminal Court and the International Court of Justice, The Hague is the perfect backdrop to explore conceptions of justice in our global society.
 Justice issues related to human rights, peace, security and the environment present legal and policy challenges for governmental and non-governmental actors, international institutions, and civil society that extend beyond national borders and single disciplines.
 In this major, students learn to look beyond the “law in the books” by placing laws and norms in context, and by analyzing how they operate in practice through comparative and interdisciplinary approaches.

 In the World Politics major we examine interactions between states and between sates and non-state actors, including multinational corporations, nongovernmental organisations, civil societies, diasporas and armed groups.
-We start from the assumption that political inter-group conflict is a key driver of these interactions, which can escalate into arm conflicts, or could be managed, resolved and transformed into better cooperation.
+We start from the assumption that political inter-group conflict is a key driver of these interactions, which can escalate into armed conflicts, or could be managed, resolved and transformed into better cooperation.